Cortisol, a steroid hormone which works as a key player in the body’s stress response and is often measured as an indicator of stress.

 12. Consider herbal supplements such as ashwagandha, holy basil, and ginseng

-13. Dark chocolate, tea and soluble fiber these foods reduces the Cortisol levels
+13. Dark chocolate, tea, and soluble fiber these foods reduce the Cortisol levels

 15. To reduce Cortisol levels avoid excess consumption of sugar.

 We need to decrease stress to get normal.
-Especially, we need to focus on lower cortisol levels in our body.
+Especially, we need to focus on lower cortisol levels in our bodies.

 However, the human body is not designed to be under constant stress.
 Our body naturally lowers cortisol levels during normal times, although situations are increasingly few and far between.